alainamstutz/JAKi-IPDMA/two_stage.md

 df_subgroup_ruxcovid <- readRDS("subgroup_effects_ruxcovid_07052024.RData")
 ```

-# Reshape dataframes for all subgroup estimates
+# Reshape dataframes for subgroup estimates by trial

 ```r
 ### Create a list of all data frames / trials